SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The Tenderloin is where many of the homeless population receive services such as health care, housing, and food, which is why you find such a large concentration here.

-This is also why you will hear about it on the news and it's become a hotbed of controversy regarding safety and tourism here.
-The good thing is that it isn't the entire district, just certain areas and you can easily stay safe and secure if want to stay in this area, see the theater shows, and more without problems.
+The good thing is that it isn't the entire district, just certain areas.
+You can easily stay safe and secure if want to stay in this area, see the theater shows, and more without problems.

 First off, when you are near the intersection of Taylor and Ellis, you will find a couple of important places that service the homeless.
 This area often has a large quantity of homeless people as they wait for services.

-The interesting thing is that you will also find some wonderful hotels, theatres and bars.
-This means you will find a lot of locals and visitors in this area too.
+The interesting thing is that you will also find some wonderful hotels, theatres, and bars.
+This means you will find a lot of locals and visitors in this area, too.

 Most of the homeless population will keep to themselves, so as long as you aren't bothering them, then they mostly won't bother you.
-If one approaches you, simply continue on your journey, and they will leave you alone.

-If you feel unsafe, simply step inside a local business and ask them how to get to where you are going safely.
-I've found that hotels are often the best place to stop since the employees know exactly how to handle any situations as they are used to dealing with the people there.
+I've found that hotels are often the best place to stop since the employees know exactly how to handle any situations.
+They are used to dealing with the people there.

 The homeless people may be regulars outside, and the staff can talk to them or ask them to leave you alone.
 Again, most of the homeless are perfectly safe and are just trying to live their life each day.